 Order 31 of the Rules of the Supreme Court 1971 applies, with any necessary adaptations, to a reference of a question of law arising in a proceeding before the Takeovers Panel to the Court under section 659A of the Corporations Act.

-12.1B.
-Notification to Court where proceeding is commenced before end of takeover bid period (Corporations Act s.
+12.1B Notification to Court where proceeding is commenced before end of takeover bid period (Corporations Act s.
 659B)

 (1) This rule applies to a party to a proceeding who suspects or becomes aware that —